This site is for people interested in the meaning of the Tao Te Ching.

 The wheel usage depends on the empty space inside the nave.
 The more with the learning process – it depends of the emptiness in the mind of students.

-What is emptiness (wu) and what is it good for, many tried to explain recurring to all kind of speculations.
-Philosophy only will not help.
+Many tried to explain what is the Taoist emptiness (wu) and what is it good for, recurring to all kind of philosophical speculations.
+But philosophy will not help.
 We need more: direct experience with the empty mind.
-We must live and act like the Taoist Masters did!
+We must live and act like ancient Taoist Masters did!

-- Lao Tzu and Tao Te Ching PDF
+Lao Tzu and Tao Te Ching Revealed – The PDF Guide

-I want to finish this intro with the presentation of a good guide to the Tao Te Ching, meaning it explains everything in plain words (like at school) – it is a PDF ebook that may be downloaded right now.
-Click here to learn more.
+I want to finish this intro with the presentation of a beginner’s guide to the Tao Te Ching meaning.